pitthexai/AI_Fairness_in_Hip_and_Knee_Bony_Anatomy_Segmentation/README.md

 ### Publications:

 <p align="justify">This contribution is fully explained in the following manuscript, whihc is now under review at the <a href="https://www.nature.com/srep/" target="_blank">Scientific Reports</a>.
-Any publication using the dataset would require to cite the following work:
+Any publication using this work would require to cite the following paper:
 <p align="justify">
-<strong>[1]</strong> Siddiqui et al..
-HexAI-TJAtxt: AAdvancements in AI-Driven Orthopedic Image Segmentation: Addressing Bias and Promoting Equitable Healthcare.
+<strong>[1]</strong> Siddiqui et al. HexAI-TJAtxt: AAdvancements in AI-Driven Orthopedic Image Segmentation: Addressing Bias and Promoting Equitable Healthcare.
 [Under Review]</p>